GarySimons/holiday-destinations/README.md

 #### User Stories:

 ##### Mr Smith:
-<em>"As a user i want to be able to use this tool to find the best holiday locations based on areas around the world, the ideal application for this would be on a website that works on both tablet and a mobile ideally we would be able to have somewhere to get in touch with the company so we could get an extra level of service.
-When i interact with the certain packages on the page i would expect that i either am served some results based on my click."</em>
+<em>"As a user I want to be able to use this tool to find the best holiday locations based on areas around the world, the ideal application for this would be on a website that works on both tablet and a mobile ideally we would be able to have somewhere to get in touch with the company so we could get an extra level of service.
+When I interact with the certain packages on the page I would expect that I either am served some results based on my click."</em>

 ##### Gabriel P:
-<em>"In todays market its hard to find a website that narrows down location options based on location without being overwhelmed by aggressive marketing, for me personally i would expect this site to function seemlessley when I interact with it.
+<em>"In todays market its hard to find a website that narrows down location options based on location without being overwhelmed by aggressive marketing, for me personally I would expect this site to function seemlessley when I interact with it.
 Finding the location seems to be the hard part these days and ideally the site will help with that.
-When i refine the search down to a specific area i want to be able to interact with the map to read more information about the specific areas."</em>
+When I refine the search down to a specific area I want to be able to interact with the map to read more information about the specific areas."</em>

 ##### Dave:
 <em>"When I interact with a website like this, the key for me is not having too much choice, all the time I find myself on websites that try and cram marketing down your throat as soon as you enter their site, this site nicely offers you locations without being too aggressive."</em>